Melinda Kramer: Founder,

 Amira Diamond joined founder Melinda Kramer as WEA Co-Director in 2007 to expand WEA's programs, build the WEA team and create a community of support for its work.
 Active within the NGO community for over 20 years, she has worked for community health, environmental and food justice, LGBTQ, women's rights, and civic engagement.
 Prior to WEA, Amira served as Associate Director of Circle of Life supporting environmental justice awareness campaigns and the first national biodiesel powered bus tours and concerts.
 As West Coast Director of Democracy Matters, she mentored student leaders on college campuses building grassroots networks, organizing conferences, events and street theater.
 Amira's deepest inspiration comes from her family of musicians, artists and dedicated community organizers.
 A violinist, vocalist and activist since childhood, Amira is committed to using the power of music to unite; she founded and conducts a community choir.
 She lived and studied women and development in Jamaica with the School for International Training, studied at the Graduate Theological Union in Berkeley, and holds a degree in Women’s Studies from Colgate University.
 Amira is a member of the Forbes Executive Women's Board, holds certification as a holistic health counselor and is a new mother.

-Kahea Pacheco (Native Hawaiian): Operations Manager and North America Advocacy Network Coordinator
+Kahea Pacheco (Native Hawaiian): Program and Operations Manager

 WEA's work would not be possible without our tremendously talented Interns.
 Meet past and current WEA Interns here!